beakerbrowser/beaker.dev/content/docs/tutorials/cms-frontend.md

+---
-# Building a CMS "Frontend"
+title: Building a CMS "Frontend"
+---

 [In the self-modifying site tutorial](../self-modifying-site), we created a simple self-modifying site.
 While it worked, it didn't have any way to automatically include the editing tools on every page.